Our Marathon Plans

 If you’re aiming to go beyond average, marathonrunning.com is built for you

 The average marathon time is around 4 hours and 30 minutes.
 At marathonrunning.com, our mission is to help runners who want to go beyond that—some, far beyond.
-Whether you’re aiming to break 4:30, go sub-4:00, or even chase a sub-3:00 and faster, we provide smart, structured plans to help you train with purpose and run faster.
+Whether you’re aiming to break 4:30, go sub-4:00, or even chasing sub-3:00 and quicker, we provide smart, structured plans to help you train with purpose and run faster.

 If you're ready to push beyond average, you're in the right place.